“Believe me! The secret of reaping the greatest fruitfulness and the greatest enjoyment from life is to live dangerously.”

 Tips: If you plan to visit during peak season like summer vacation, it is best to book weeks ahead before the visit.

 Special thanks to my friends who are teachers by profession and photographers by passion namely Glyndel D. Pastor, Miel Paculanang, Manette S. Fausto who gave me the blessing to use some of those amazing photos taken during the escapade.
 Salamat!
-Of course I will never forget how my friend and team kamalig comrade, Virginia Dupio who made us laugh most of the time especially when circumstances aren’t pleasing anymore.
+Of course I will never forget how my friend and team kamalig comrade, Virginia Dupio who made us laugh most of the time especially when circumstances weren’t pleasing anymore.
 There’ll be no dull moments with her.
 Thank you guys for keeping me company.
 I am hoping to have more adventures with you in the coming days.

 Have fun as I always do everytime I get out of my shell to travel.
 Thanks for reading!
 Adios!